KevinVandy/material-react-table/README.md

 ### Features (All Features work and are MVP, but are still being polished)

-_All features can be enabled/disabled easily_
+_All features can easily be enabled/disabled_

 - [x] Click To Copy Cell Values
 - [x] Column Actions